-When you have a vegetable garden, you don’t want to exclude a vegetable like broccoli (Brassica oleracea).
-Growing broccoli is not all that difficult.
+If you have a vegetable garden, don’t exclude a vegetable like broccoli (Brassica oleracea) because growing broccoli isn’t all that difficult.
 Let’s take a look at how to grow broccoli in your garden.

 Direct seeding of broccoli plants is possible.
 This is especially so with a fall crop.
 For the first summer harvest, start your broccoli seeds in early spring.
 For a fall harvest, start your seeds in midsummer.

 Broccoli transplants can grow in six to eight weeks for a summer crop and only five to six weeks for a fall crop.
-When growing transplants in the spring, you want to make sure to give them enough cold weather to harden off, but make sure they are protected from freezing temperatures.
+When growing transplants in the spring, give them enough cold weather to harden off, but make sure they are protected from freezing temperatures.

 Some Broccoli Growing Tips

-Broccoli grows best in the cooler season and prefers temperatures between 65 and 75 degrees F., so it is a good rule of thumb when trying to figure out when to plant broccoli so that they grow mostly during these temperatures.
-When planting broccoli in the spring, you want to make sure to allow plenty of time to harvest the broccoli before the weather becomes too hot.
+Broccoli grows best in the cooler season and prefers temperatures between 65 and 75 F. (18-24 C.), so it’s a good rule of thumb when trying to figure out when to plant broccoli so that they grow mostly during these temperatures.
+When planting broccoli in the spring, allow plenty of time to harvest the broccoli before the weather becomes too hot.

-As far as broccoli growing tips go when planting broccoli, make sure the rows are three feet apart.
-Plant the plants one and a half to two feet apart.
+As far as broccoli growing tips go when planting broccoli, make sure the rows are 3 feet apart, with the plants 1 1/2 to 2 feet apart.

 Growing broccoli is done best in soils that are well-drained with a texture between sandy and clay loam.
-The pH of the soil is also very important.
-You should make sure the pH is between 5.8 and 6.5.
-This ensures best growth.
+Make sure the soil pH is between 5.8 and 6.5.

 One of the best broccoli growing tips is to provide a uniform water supply to your plants.
 You should water the garden in the morning so the foliage is dry before the sun goes down.
-Make sure you water the broccoli enough to moisten the soil to a depth of six inches at least.
+Make sure you water the broccoli enough to moisten the soil to a depth of at least 6 inches.
 If you only sprinkle the plants lightly, your broccoli will have shallow roots and not get the nutrients it needs to provide you with a good crop.

 Broccoli needs lots of nutrients.
 A general rule for fertilization of the plants when growing broccoli would be to apply 5-10-10 to the soil before planting broccoli in the soil.